-Osceola WI was the only major out of state source for plants during the Summer.
+Osceola WI was the only major out of state source for plants during the summer.
 As happened occasionally, plants were given to her.
-On June 1st, Dr. Roberts (Thomas S.) gave her two of the very beautiful Fairy Slipper Orchid, Calypso bulbosa, from the shores of Lake Itasca.
+On June 1st, Dr. Roberts (Thomas S.) gave her two of the very beautiful Fairy Slipper Orchids, Calypso bulbosa, from the shores of Lake Itasca.
 Eloise had introduced the orchid to the Garden for the first time in 1913.
-On July 26 a Miss Mildred Martin provided from northern Minnesota ten Single Delight, Moneses uniflora which she planted in the “swamp.”
+On July 26 a Miss Mildred Martin provided from northern Minnesota ten Single Delight, Moneses uniflora, which she planted in the “swamp.”

 In her log she notes her discoveries of plants in the Garden that she had not noticed before, some of which she may have planted elsewhere in the Garden.
-She writes:
+She wrote:

 “Discovered Corylus rostrata in swamp and near spring!” [this is Beaked Hazelnut and now classified as C. cornuta]; “Found Rubus occidentalis on plateau!” [this is Black Raspberry which she had found previously in another spot.]

-In late August she picked 11 giant puffballs and a number of other mushroom.
-There was an area east of the bog that she referred to a ‘puffball flats’; on Aug.
-24th discovered several night hawks in the Garden.
+In late August she picked 11 giant puffballs and a number of other mushrooms.
+There was an area east of the wetland that she referred to a ‘puffball flats;’ on August 24th discovered several night hawks in the Garden.
 The Fringed Gentian was in bloom on August 29th.

 Eloise wrote an essay about life in the Garden titled Animal, Bird, and Insect Life in the Wild Garden.
 (2).
 The opening paragraph from that article is as follows.